iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

 * We considered using more English identifiers, but opted against it because of the lack of precision and uniqueness (see the example above: How to distinguish between Erziehungsgeld, Elterngeld, and Elterngeld Plus in English?).
-In
 * Use one of the standards for column identifiers.
 They are not precise enough and sometimes rather cryptic.
 * Do something like EUROMOD and include some hierarchy in column names (e.g. start with